Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics

 \subsection{Projection-based model-order reduction}

 Projection-based model-or\-der reduction can be cast into non-intrusive or intrusive frameworks.
 Both of these approaches seek to evolve the full-order model (FOM) (a high-dimensional semi-discrete system of ordinary differential equations (ODEs)), such as SPH, FE, FV, FD equations, on a low-dimensional subspace or manifold.
 Projecting onto these low-dimensional subspaces or manifolds is performed by way of Galerkin or Petrov--Galerkin projections, where the test and trial bases are determined \emph{a posteriori} in a data-driven manner through dimensionality reduction of FOM solution data over a parametric space of interest.
-The proper-orthogonal decomposition (POD) or principal components analysis (PCA) \cite{taira2017modal}, deep learning architectures, such as convolutional \cite{lee2020model}, beta-variational \cite{solera2024beta}, graph \cite{magargal2024projection}, or traditional auto-encoders \cite{kim2020efficient}, are a few commonly used dimensionality reduction techniques used to determine the test and trial bases for non-intrusive and intrusive PMOR.
-In a way, PMOR can be thought of as a data-driven perspective of the classical separation of variables method to solve partial differential equations, where the eigenfunctions are determined \emph{a posteriori} from FOM solution data rather than defining them \emph{a priori}.
+The proper-orthogonal decomposition (POD), the principal components analysis (PCA) \cite{taira2017modal}, and deep learning architectures (such as convolutional \cite{lee2020model}, beta-variational \cite{solera2024beta}, graph \cite{magargal2024projection}, or traditional auto-encoders \cite{kim2020efficient}), are a few common dimensionality-reduction techniques used to determine the test and trial bases for non-intrusive and intrusive PMOR.
+In a way, PMOR can be thought of as a data-driven perspective of the classical separation of variables method to solve partial differential equations, where the eigenfunctions are determined \emph{a posteriori} from the FOM solution data rather than being defined \emph{a priori}.